 Categories

 A SMART goal is Specific, Measurable, Actionable, Realistic, and Time-Bound.

-A Realistic goal will be possible for you to achieve.
+4. Realistic: A realistic goal will be possible for you to achieve.
 When setting your #RiseAbove Goal, think about whether the goal is possible for you to accomplish and whether you are willing to put in the effort needed to achieve it.
-If you set an unrealistic goal, you will not feel very positive about your rehabilitation and you will be less motivated to do things that will lead to your success.
+If you setan unrealistic goal, you will not feel very positive about your rehabilitation and you will be less motivated to do things that will lead to your success.

 An important question to consider when setting your #RiseAbove goals is ‘Why is accomplishing this goal important to me?’
-Setting a goal that is personal to you will not only motivate you to be an active participant in your #RiseAbove journey, but it will also coordinate team actions between your Sports Medicine Physician and Physiotherapist to create a custom plan to help you achieve your goal(s)!
+Setting a goal that is personal to you will motivate you to be an active participant in your #RiseAbove journey.
+It will also coordinate team actions between your Sports Medicine Physician and Physiotherapist to create a custom plan to help you achieve your goal(s)!

-If you are ready to set your #RiseAbove goals and get back to movement, you can self-refer to the Accelerated Access Sports Injury Clinic (AASIC).
+If you are ready to set your #RiseAbove goals and get back to movement, you can self-refer to the Accelerated Access Sports Injury Clinic (AASIC) or call: (403) 284-4040 to book an appointment.

+Categories